 Whatever was imperfect about mainstream journalism, it was professional and, in general, there were standards.
 As I said in an older post, there was a lot to be said for TV news before the expansion of cable.
 It was mandated by law and a money-loser for the networks.
 Consequently, there was no reason not to separate the news division from entertainment and let the journalists do their jobs.
 Millennials and Zoomers have no knowledge of this era, and I daresay a few Boomers have forgotten it.
 The fact is that less was way better than more.
 As I said in that same post, we used to argue about what to do next or how to do it but not about what has already happened.
 The truth was not nearly so subjective for the vast majority of citizens.

-What cable TV did initially did to news, the internet did to everything, and at logarithmic scale and velocity.
+What cable TV initially did to news, the internet did to everything, and at logarithmic scale and velocity.
 Yet, even as we watch disinformation trample sanity in the streets, the tech-utopians in the blogosphere and many of the executives in Silicon Valley still cling to the narrative that more speech is the antidote to bad speech.
 This premise was naïve when Justice Scalia articulated it in context to the Citizens United opinion, and it was no wiser when the major internet companies asserted it (with the help of the EFF, Techdirt, PublicKnowledge, et al) in defense of their revenue streams.

 Now, as we watch Twitter and Facebook try to stuff the arms and legs of their genies back in their bottles, this Times story reveals why those efforts are almost laughably futile.
-Local newspapers have been wiped out by the “natural price of zero,” and in their place, propaganda networks serve heaping portions of cheaply-made garbage to a public that not only can’t tell the difference, but increasingly does not want to know.
-Confirmation bias may have achieved its apotheosis this week when the President of the United States, in the middle of a pandemic, called the one of the world’s top infectious disease experts an “idiot.”
+Local newspapers have been wiped out by the “natural price of zero,” and in their place, propaganda networks serve heaping portions of cheaply-made garbage to a public that not only can’t tell the difference, but increasingly doesn’t even want to know.
+Confirmation bias may have achieved its apotheosis this week when the President of the United States, in the middle of a pandemic, called one of the world’s top infectious disease experts an “idiot.”
 And yet, the tech-utopians and speech absolutists keep saying more—more speech is the antidote to bad speech.
 Really?